billoosijok/billoosijoks.github.io/README.md

 # [belalsejouk.com](http://belalsejouk.com)

 ### Fun Fact
-This website is fully done only in CSS & HTML.
+This website is fully implemented in CSS & HTML.
 Including all the animations and navigation 🙂🎉.